NethServer/docs/administrator-manual/en/accounts.rst

 Joining an Active Directory domain has the following pre-requisites:

-1. the Kerberos protocol requires the difference between systems clocks in the network is less than 5 minutes.
+1. The Kerberos protocol requires the difference between systems clocks in the network is less than 5 minutes.
 Configure the network clients to align their clocks to a common time source.
 For |product| go to :guilabel:`Date and time` page.